everymind/everymind.github.io/_projects/SurprisingMinds.md

 The EveryMind Team for continuous and unflagging support and enthusiasm;

-Alice Taylor-Gee (Sainsbury Wellcome Centre) for nurturing a momentum for public outreach and engagement at the Sainsbury Wellcome Centre;
+Alice Taylor-Gee (Sainsbury Wellcome Centre) for nurturing a momentum for public outreach and engagement at the Sainsbury Wellcome Centre, and for connecting us with the Nuffield Research Placement program;

 Helen Fitzgerald (Sea Life Brighton) for her support throughout the project at Sea Life Brighton;